 Long COVID has brought the issue of medical gaslighting to the forefront, as many patients have had difficulty convincing their doctors that their symptoms are legitimate and need treatment.

-Signs of Medical Gaslighting
+Signs You Might Be Experiencing Medical Gaslighting

 Recognizing the signs is the first step toward advocating for yourself: